graphhopper/directions-api/route-optimization.md

-location_id | string | The reference to the location id of either the address of the service or the address of shipment.pickup or shipment.delivery arr_time | long | Arrival time at corresponding location end_time | long | End time at corresponding location waiting_time | long | waiting time at activity in seconds distance | long | Cumulated distance in meter at activity (starts with 0 at start activity) load_before | array | Array with size/capacity dimensions.
+location_id | string | The reference to the location id of either the address of the service or the address of shipment.pickup or shipment.delivery arr_time | long | Arrival time at corresponding location end_time | long | End time at corresponding location waiting_time | long | Waiting time at activity in seconds.
+Note that this field does not exist for `start` and `end`. distance | long | Cumulated distance in meter at activity (starts with 0 at start activity) load_before | array | Array with size/capacity dimensions.
 If activity is of type `start`, `load_before` does not exist. load_after | array | Array with size/capacity dimensions.
 If activity is of type `end, `load_after` does not exist.